PascaL-IT/Mean-Stack-U22/README.md

 # MEAN Stack Course

-Guide to build a real "Posts blog" like application with **Angular** for the frontend,
+Guide to build a real "Posts blog" like application with **Angular** for the frontend (UI, text, image),
                                                with **Node.js, Express.js, Mongoose** for the backend, with **MongoDB Atlas** for the database in the cloud.